 Chobe National Park

 Our 4WD explorations in Chobe bring us close to huge concentrations of wildlife, including throngs of elephants, buffalo, and a variety of birdlife.
 Here we also find the puku, an antelope not found in other parts of Botswana.
-Transfer to Zimbabwe and depart on Day 14, or extend your stay at Victoria Falls.
+Transfer to Kasane and depart on Day 14, or extend your stay at Victoria Falls.